sunilp/webscrapper-indeed-r/README.md

 ### 2. Singapore Job Market Analysis

 In Singapore, the data scientist jobs are not too much dynamic, but surely requires some key skills to have.
-To get the relevent job information, we tried to do web scrapping on <http://indeed.com.sg>
+To get the relevant job information, we tried to do web scrapping on <http://indeed.com.sg>
 website to find out the details on the skill set required for data scientist job.